Hi I’m Brenda. Let’s dive right in!

 After losing and maintaining a weight loss of 120 pounds (if you’d like to read more about my weight loss click here), I began to receive a lot of questions about my weight loss.
 I also began to listen to the experiences of those who had been struggling with their own weight loss.
 I soon started to notice that it was more than just calories, diet, and genetics.
-When it comes to health, let’s face it, class and race play a huge role.
+When it comes to health, let’s face it, society plays a big role.

 Looking back at my own experience, my cultural environment initially influenced how I ate.
 Before losing weight, the cultural environment I was living and experiencing had a fast food diet as the norm.

-Even more importantly, the physical environment I was living in (a lower class neighborhood) had an infrastructure that didn’t allow for a safe place to exercise.
+Even more importantly, the physical environment I was living in (a lower-income neighborhood) had an infrastructure that didn’t allow for a safe place to exercise.
 Also, let’s be honest, how many nice gyms and nice health food stores do you find in the hood?

-It truly wasn’t until I moved up and out that I was influenced to make a change.
+It truly wasn’t until I out of that environment that I could make a substantial change.
 Living in a neighborhood with health food stores, plenty of gyms to choose from, safe parks to run in, farmers markets… all of those things helped me get to where I am.
 This is where I had to check my privilege.
 Would I be where I am today?

 I originally started this blog as a way to share recipes and tips on how I maintain my health, as many out there are always asking how I do it.
-And to be honest, it was also a result of some heavy procrastination during the school quarter.
+And to be honest, it was also a result of some heavy procrastination during my time in college.
 But as I went along I realized my true passion was not just the cooking aspect, but the interesting politics that revolve around food.
 Who gets to eat organic?
 Who can afford sustainable practices?

 Well, here we are.